-This house is one of Sakamoto's first houses, designed based on the 'closed box' principle of Sakamoto where the house "should present a closed and simple exterior to its surroundings."
-However, the closed box is not the aspect that we will study here.
+This house is one of Sakamoto's first houses, designed based on the 'closed box' principle of Sakamoto where the house "should present a closed and simple exterior to its surroundings."39 However,

+39. Kazunari Sakamoto, "The House as Architecture," The Japan Architect; Architecture - Era - Discourse, Spring 2016, p.58. the closed box is not the aspect that we will study here.
 The box is the exterior layer, the one enclosing the multiple layers that constitute the structure of this house.
 One of the possible ways to arrive at the concept of 'layering', this closed box encloses a group of units.
-The units are grouped around the Main
+The units are grouped around the Main Room, which is enforced by 'assistant spaces' such as the central deck, staircase, and corridor in its role of binding these individual units together.40